Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon RX 6950 XT should be a bit faster than the GeForce RTX 3060 Ti in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon RX 6950 XT should be -100% faster than the GeForce RTX 3060 Ti overall, due to its higher bandwidth. (explain)

-Texel RateThe Radeon RX 6950 XT will be a lot (about 187%) faster with regards to AF than the GeForce RTX 3060 Ti. (explain)
+Texel RateThe Radeon RX 6950 XT will be much (approximately 187%) faster with regards to AF than the GeForce RTX 3060 Ti. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon RX 6950 XT is a better choice, by far. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon RX 6950 XT is superior to the GeForce RTX 3060 Ti, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison